 Lufthansa first class is one of the most aspirational award bookings you can make.
 Unfortunately, Lufthansa can impose hefty surcharges and withhold award availability until the last minute.
 Booking it is quite a task.

 With that said, if you’re dead set on flying Lufthansa First, LifeMiles is one of the best places to book it.
-Not only does LifeMiles typically charge a reasonable 83,000 miles for U.S. to Western Europe itineraries, but it also doesn’t pass on carrier surcharges.
+Despite a recent LifeMiles award devaluation, LifeMiles still offers a comparatively reasonable 120,000 miles between the U.S. and Western Europe.
+Even better, LifeMiles doesn’t pass on carrier surcharges.

-Through this promotion, it’s possible to book Lufthansa first class from the U.S. to Europe (or vice-versa) for only 73k Membership Rewards points and under $50 in taxes and fees.
-That’s a screamin’ deal.
+Through this promotion, it’s possible to book Lufthansa first class from the U.S. to Europe (or vice-versa) for only 105k Membership Rewards points.

 Bottom Line

-Through the end of August, Amex is offering a 15% transfer bonus on all transfers from Amex Membership Rewards to LifeMiles.
+Through February 28, 2025, LifeMiles is offering a 15% transfer bonus on all transfers from Amex Membership Rewards to LifeMiles.
 If you need to book a Star Alliance award ticket, this transfer bonus is a fantastic opportunity to save thousands of points.
-Otherwise, it's not worth transferring points speculatively.
+However, we generally don't recommend transferring points speculatively.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.